tbs7a2013areeb/Backtest-and-Forward-test-of-a-trading-stragy/README.md

 2016 to 2018 is used as the in sample period, then 2019 is tested out of sample.
 ```

-As this is a **simple** demo, I want to keep it simple.
-That is why I have chosen to conduct only a Walk Forward Test and not a Walk Forward Analysis, which also includes Walk Forward Optimization.
+As this is a simple demo, I want to keep it easy to understand.
+That is why I have chosen to conduct only a walk forward test and not a full walk forward analysis, which would also include walk forward optimization.